Table of Contents

 - Anti-actin antibodies (AAA)

-It is also associated with other autoimmune conditions like pernicious anemia, thyroiditis, celiac disease and Coombs positive haemolytic anemia.
+It is also associated with other autoimmune conditions like pernicious anemia, thyroiditis, celiac disease, and Coombs positive hemolytic anemia.
 In Asians, the condition is associated with HLADR4.

 In autoimmune hepatitis type II, anti-liver/kidney microsomal antibodies (anti-LKM1) are present.
 Their main target is cytochrome P4502D6 (CYP2D6) on liver cell plasma membranes.
 It primarily affects young women but is less common.